 There are great opportunities to get new and improved bike routes through the area.

-The Sydney Metro to Rozelle was cancelled in early 2010 but a Sydney to Parramatta line is now being discussed, with stops at White Bay and Leichhardt.
-Westconnex is planning to have road tunnel exits and entrances in the Railyards near The Crescent and is now saying they will include a linear park with bike paths along and across the Railyards.
+The Sydney Metro to Rozelle was cancelled in early 2010 but a Sydney to Parramatta line is being planned [approved in 2020] with stops at White Bay and Leichhardt.
+Westconnex M4-M5 is building road tunnel exits and entrances in the Railyards near The Crescent and this will include a linear park with bike paths along and across the remainder of the Railyards.
+See UDLP for Railyards Park.

-Urban Growth NSW is planning to redevelop the White Bay power station and nearby waterfront but so far hasn’t been able to attract private investment.
+Urban Growth NSW (now defunct) was planning to redevelop the White Bay power station and nearby waterfront, including the Rozelle Railyard, but wasn’t able to attract private investment.
+Westconnex took over the Railyard area.

 Sydney Ports built the Cruise Passenger Terminal in 2010, a facility for cruise ships to dock at in White Bay.
 It required an access road in from James Craig Drive under the ANZAC Bridge and we asked for a bike path as well, to provide a direct and flatter route from the ANZAC Bridge to Robert St in Rozelle.
 No path was included but the EIS stated that nothing should be done to preclude one in the future.

-Here are some potential cycle routes that planners might consider :
+Here are some potential cycle routes we have identified that planners might consider :

-(1) the continuation of the Greenway from Hawthorne Canal next to the light rail line through the deep railway cutting under Balmain Rd to link with the Anzac Bridge Cycleway
+(1) the continuation of the Greenway from Hawthorne Canal next to the light rail line through the deep railway cutting under Balmain Rd and eastward in the Railyard, under Victoria Rd, to link with the Anzac Bridge Cycleway;

-(2) a cycleway from end of Gordon St in Rozelle, under the Victoria Rd bridge and again linking with the Anzac Bridge, or old Glebe Island bridge, [note added in Oct 2013- the old bridge is being fated for demolition– have your say]
+(2) a cycleway from end of Gordon St in Rozelle, under the Victoria Rd bridge and again linking with the Anzac Bridge, or old Glebe Island bridge;

 (4) a cycleway from Robert St, Rozelle, across the railway goods line to the Anzac Bridge or to the old Glebe Island Bridge, which could be reopened as a foot/cycle route into Pyrmont and the City, saving the lengthy climb over Anzac Bridge.

 Robert Johnson prepared a more detailed concept plan (bays_precinct_bikeplanv6.doc) for bikeways in the area, for discussion at the BAC.
-This plan was adopted by Council, so good work Robert! (see final document as adopted by Council).
+This plan was adopted by Leichhardt Council, and has since been supported by Inner West Council, so good work Robert!

 (3) This would be very convenient for cyclists from Lilyfield north of the goods line, who now have only Catherine St to cross on.